Key Takeaways

 Pricing

 Free plan available.
 Paid plans start at around $15 per seat per month, with Professional and Enterprise tiers scaling significantly higher with annual billing.
+View HubSpot Service Hub pricing.

-7. Zoho Desk - Best for budget-conscious mid-market helpdesk
+7. Zoho Desk - Best for Budget-Conscious Mid-Market Helpdesk

 Zoho Desk is a context-aware helpdesk platform that combines multichannel ticketing, workflow automation, and Zia AI across email, chat, social, and phone for SMB and mid-market support teams.

 It is built for growing teams, particularly those already inside the Zoho ecosystem, that need structured ticket management, SLA tracking, and CRM-connected support at a price that scales gradually.
+Teams choose Zoho Desk over Front when they need a full helpdesk with ticketing depth and automation at significantly lower per-agent pricing.

 Key Features

-• Zia AI.
-Provides sentiment analysis, automatic ticket tagging, response suggestions, and anomaly detection across the support workflow without separate per-seat billing.
+- Zia AI: Provides sentiment analysis, automatic ticket tagging, response suggestions, and anomaly detection across the support workflow without separate per-seat billing.

-• Multichannel ticketing.
-Manages email, live chat, phone, social media, and web forms from a unified agent workspace across plan tiers.
+- Multichannel ticketing: Manages email, live chat, phone, social media, and web forms from a unified agent workspace across plan tiers.

-• Zoho CRM integration.
-Native two-way sync with Zoho CRM surfaces full customer and deal context alongside every support ticket without switching tools.
+- Zoho CRM integration: Native two-way sync with Zoho CRM surfaces full customer and deal context alongside every support ticket without switching tools.

-• Workflow automation.
-Rule-based automation handles ticket assignment, escalation triggers, SLA management, and follow-up reminders without manual intervention.
+- Workflow automation: Rule-based automation handles ticket assignment, escalation triggers, SLA management, and follow-up reminders without manual intervention.

 Why Choose Zoho Desk Over Front?

-• Zoho Desk's paid plans start at $7 per agent per month with multichannel access, compared to Front's $65 per seat Professional plan required for omnichannel coverage.
+- Zoho Desk's paid plans start at $7 per agent per month with multichannel access, compared to Front's $65 per seat Professional plan required for omnichannel coverage.

-• Zoho Desk includes Zia AI within tiered plans rather than selling it as a separate per-seat add-on stacked on top of base licensing costs.
+- Zoho Desk includes Zia AI within tiered plans rather than selling it as a separate per-seat add-on stacked on top of base licensing costs.

 Pros

-• Native Zoho CRM integration gives agents full customer context without switching tools, a meaningful advantage for B2B operations and service teams.
+- Native Zoho CRM integration gives agents full customer context without switching tools, a meaningful advantage for B2B operations and service teams.

-• Solid ticketing depth with SLA management, automation rules, and multichannel coverage at a low per-agent cost relative to Front.
+- Solid ticketing depth with SLA management, automation rules, and multichannel coverage at a low per-agent cost relative to Front.

 Cons

-• Zia AI capabilities are less mature than newer AI-native platforms for autonomous L1 query resolution at meaningful volume.
+- Zia AI capabilities are less mature than newer AI-native platforms for autonomous L1 query resolution at meaningful volume.

-• Most valuable within the Zoho ecosystem.
-Teams not using Zoho CRM lose a significant portion of the integration value the platform is built around.
+- Most valuable within the Zoho ecosystem; teams not using Zoho CRM lose a significant portion of the integration value the platform is built around.

 Customer Review